Kotlin/k2-performance-metrics/README.md

 ## Project requirements

+Ensure beforehand that the used project is compiled with both kotlin 1.9.23 and kotlin 2.0.0.
+You might also encounter new warnings in your builds using Kotlin `2.0.0`.
+You can either resolve these warnings or disable the `allWarningsAsErrors` compiler option to continue without fixing them.

+The JSON build report output type is available since Kotlin `2.0.0-RC1` and Kotlin `1.9.23`.
+If you are using the `kotlinDsl` plugin in the `buildSrc` subproject, we recommend applying the `kotlin("jvm")` plugin as well.
+This prevents issues related to unrecognized output types and ensures compatibility across your project's configuration.

 Ensure that the [`JAVA_HOME`](https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html) environment variable is set.
 If your project involves Android development, make sure to set the [`ANDROID_HOME`](https://developer.android.com/tools/variables) environmental variable as well.